abou7mied/detect-circular-deps/README.md

 ### Empty exports

-Suppose you have a two modules
+Suppose you have two modules

 **a.js**
 ```js